moalshak/Perist-ri/README.md

     > git clone git@github.com:Stylo2k/Perist-ri.git
     > sh install

+try to use it via

+    > submit

+If that does not work, do :

+    > gcc submit.sh.x.c -o submit
+    > sudo cp submit /usr/bin

 ## First time configuration
 For the first time configuration you will need to specify your student number (with a lower case s) and your password